AI Agent Factory

 Routines

 When agents work.
-A code review agent runs on every pull request.
-A monitoring agent runs continuously.
-A reporting agent runs at end of sprint.
+A code review agent runs on every pull request, a monitoring agent runs continuously, a reporting agent runs at the end of the sprint.
 Without scheduled routines, agents sit idle or run at the wrong time.

 Work tracking